 |Weekend calls inc.||Weekend calls inc.||Weekend calls inc.|

-The only way to get BT Sport via BT TV is to get a BT Infinity, phone and TV package.
+You can get BT Sport via BT TV if you have a BT Infinity, phone and TV package.
 This will enable you to watch BT Sport via your TV, access the BT Sport Online Player and the app at no extra cost.

 New BT Infinity, phone and TV customers will be given a YouView from BT set-top box.
 This will enable them to watch BT Sports 1, BT Sports 2 and ESPN in standard-definition (SD) and high-definition (HD), which will be delivered to their television sets via fibre optic broadband.